jacoby/VSCODE_Talk/presentation.md

 - [What is a VS Code Workspace?](https://code.visualstudio.com/docs/editor/workspaces)
 - Notice the bottom bar
 - Local configuration
+  - which is for the looks
+  - but can be more work-oriented than that
 - Fonts with Ligatures

 ### Extension Fun